 Personal Injury

 Personal injury cases fall in a broad practice area of the law, describing several types of accidents.
 Under Illinois law, you can pursue compensation when someone’s negligent or reckless act hurts you or damages your property.
-Car accidents are some of the most common personal injury cases.
+Car accidents are some of the most common personal injury cases in Schaumburg, IL.
 You might also get injured on the job by a defective product or be bitten by a dog.

 We can help you with your: